 Anyone who has spent time outdoors in the summer knows that insects are attracted to light.
 Replace outdoor lighting with bulbs in pink, yellow, or orange tints, which are less attractive to flying insects than white lights.
 If possible, change to pole lights positioned a few feet away from the house rather than having lights shine on an exterior wall of the house.
 Position the pole lights so that they shine on the doors for added safety.

-Clean Up Around Your Home
+Clean Up in and Around Your Home

 Cleaning up around your home can help prevent an ant infestation.
 Pick up trash, litter, and outdoor clutter from yards, patios, and garages.
 Keep these areas neat and tidy to eliminate places where rodents can hide.
 Dump any water that has accumulated in containers and repair drainage in areas where water pools.